Preshydee/node-app-s14/README.md

-Apologies for missing the Docker image scan before the push!
-Here's the updated version of the README, including the **scan step before pushing the Docker image** to ECR.

----

 ### Overview

 In this project, I set up a CI/CD pipeline using **GitHub Actions** to automatically build and push a Docker image of a Node.js application to **Amazon ECR**, and then deploy it to an **EC2 instance** using **AWS SSM (Systems Manager)**.